 Whatever the user says is considered as an Utterance.
-It is the task of the Conversational Bot to extract from this user utterance, the intent, and entities essential to carry a conversation.
+It is the task of the Conversational VA to extract the intent, and entities essential to carry a conversation from the user utterance.
 For example, let us consider the following user utterance: I want to fly to London this weekend.

-An Intent is the user’s intention.
-It usually comes in the form of a verb or noun within the user utterance.
-From the above user utterance, a Conversational Bot understands the user intent as want to fly and triggers the corresponding dialog task.
+An Intent is the user’s intention that usually comes in the form of a verb or noun within the user utterance.
+From the above user utterance, a Conversational VA understands the user intent as want to fly and triggers the corresponding dialog task.

-Entities are a collection of data or information that the Bot requires to complete the task as identified in the user intent.
-There can be multiple entities in various formats that are required by the Bot.
-These can be a part of user utterance or the Bot needs to prompt the user for the entity values.
-For example, in the above user utterance, London, and this weekend form the values for the entities Destination and Travel Date respectively.
+Entities are a collection of data or information that the VA requires to complete the task which is identified in the user intent.
+There can be multiple entities in various formats that are required by the VA.
+These can either be a part of user utterance or the VA needs to prompt the user for the entity values.
+For example, in the above user utterance, London, and this weekend form the values for the entities representing Destination and Travel Date respectively.
 As you can notice, the Source entity value is missing and the Bot needs to prompt the user for the same.

-Bots are not smart by default.
-They are made capable of showing some level of artificial intelligence by leveraging technologies like machine learning, big data, natural language processing, etc. A chatbot is intelligent when it is aware of user needs, understands the user’s perspective or context, and responds according to the user’s mood or emotion.
-Its intelligence gives the chatbot the ability to handle any scenario of a conversation with ease.
+Virtual Assistants are not smart by default.
+They are designed to show some level of artificial intelligence by leveraging technologies like machine learning, big data, natural language processing, and etc. A Virtual Assistant is intelligent when it is aware of user needs, understands the user’s perspective or context, and responds according to the user’s mood or emotion.
+Its intelligence gives the VA the ability to handle any scenario of a conversation with ease.

-The key for a Conversational Bot to understand humans is; its ability to identify the human intentions, extract relevant information from the user utterance and map the relevant action/task against that utterance.
-NLP (Natural Language Processing) is the science of extracting the intention (Intent) of text and relevant information (Entity) from the text.
+The key for a conversational virtual assistant to understand humans is; its ability to identify the human intentions, extract relevant information from the user utterance and map the relevant action/task against that utterance.
+Natural Language Processing (NLP ) is the science of extracting the intention (Intent) of text and relevant information (Entity) from the text.

 Managing dialogs to keep track of multiple conversation threads, remembering the context, and responding to the user tone or sentiment provides the much-needed humane touch to the conversation and at the same time serving the user with accurate and appropriate responses.

-Another aspect that helps build an intelligent Bot is having a Knowledge Base.
-This gives the Bot an ability to respond to frequently asked questions that return static responses.
+Another aspect that helps build an intelligent virtual assistant is having a Knowledge Base.
+This gives the VA the ability to respond to frequently asked questions that return static responses.
 Building Knowledge Collection is an attempt to represent entities, ideas, and events with all their interdependent properties and relations according to a system of categories.
-This structured categorization of data helps the Bot to answer user queries effectively and with ease.
+This structured categorization of data helps the VA to answer user queries effectively and with ease.